lfernando-silva/easy-dependency-loader/README.md

 ### Errors
 In general, problems with using this module maybe are problems with require, such:
- - Wrong relative path;
+ - Wrong relative path
- - Non-require file type;
+ - Non-requireble file (empty, not exported, not supported extension, wrong path, wrong file name...);
  - "Cyclic" requires (module1 requires module2, that requires module1).

 ### Todos
- - Unit Tests
+ - Using other types of config files, such xml (does make sense?)
- - Using other types of config files, such xml (why not JSON?)
+ - Feature sugestions also are welcome

 License
 ----